 Abstract

-Approximately 19.5 million American women do not have reasonable access to birth control prescriptions due to barriers such as lack of insurance or funding and lack of time and transportation to a medical facility.
+Approximately 19.5 million women in the US do not have reasonable access to birth control prescriptions due to barriers such as lack of insurance, funding, time or transportation to a medical facility.
 Over the last decade, mail-order birth control, a telemedicine service, has worked to reduce these barriers.
-Theory of planned behavior is used to explore women’s barriers, attitudes, and intentions toward purchasing birth control online.
-Using a mixed-methods design, the study conducted an online survey and in-depth interviews with women at the age of 18-44 from southern and midwestern states.
-This study found that women would feel comfortable using this service, and perceived norms influence purchase intention of the mail-order birth control.
-However, women have concerns about finances and reliability.
-As for telemedicine, women with prior experience using telemedicine and communicating with online doctors were more likely to order birth control online.
-Mixed perceptions were identified on the doctor-patient interaction, insurance coverages, and reliability of the medicine as both advantages and disadvantages.
+This study uses the thory of planned behavior to explore the barriers that women face, as well as their intention regarding and attitudes towards purchasing birth control online.
+Adopting a mixed-methods approach, we draw information from both an online survey and in-depth interviews with women aged 18-44 from states in the southern and midwestern US.
+Our study finds that women would feel comfortable using such a service, and that perceived norms have an impact on their intention to purchase mail-order birth control.
+However, women are concerned about finances and reliability.
+As for telemedicine, women with prior experience of telemedicine or communicating with online doctors are more likely to order birth control online.
+We also find that women have mixed views on the advantages and disadvantages of online doctor-patient interaction, insurance coverage, and the reliability of the medicine.

 Confidence in Telemedicine: Women’s Attitudes toward Mail-Order Birth Control

 Currently, 19.5 million women do not have access to birth control prescriptions in the United States.
-These women live in areas known as “contraceptive deserts” which are typically rural areas where women do not have reasonable means to a medical facility to receive a doctor’s prescription to birth control.
-Barriers that women in contraceptive deserts face include lack of insurance or funding for a doctor’s visit or lack of time and transportation to a doctor’s office (Power to Decide, 2019).
-However, a new online phenomenon, mail-order birth control, works to reduce these barriers of contraceptive deserts.
-Mail-order birth control is a form of telemedicine which uses telecommunication that allows physicians to examine patients and provide treatments and prescriptions completely from a patient’s computer or smartphone (Zuniga et al., 2019).
-This service allows women to order their birth control online which is sent directly to their home or pharmacy.
-This study uses theory of planned behavior to identify women’s barriers, attitudes and intentions toward purchasing birth control online.
-By determining these factors, research will show how telemedicine and mail-order birth control helps to increase access to hormonal contraceptives.
-The study consists of a mixed-methods design recruiting participants from southern and midwestern states.
-By understanding the barriers, attitudes, and intentions regarding mail-order birth control, access to hormonal contraceptives can be increased for those 19.5 million women.
-The goal of this study is to promote women’s sexual health and promote access to birth control for all women.
+These women live in areas known as “contraceptive deserts,” which are typically rural ones where women do not have reasonable access to a medical facility where they can receive a doctor’s prescription for birth control.
+Barriers that women in contraceptive deserts face include lack of insurance or funding for a doctor’s visit and a lack of time to get to or transportation to a doctor’s office (Power to Decide, 2019).
+However, a new online phenomenon, mail-order birth control, works to reduce these obstacles.
+Mail-order birth control is a form of telemedicine that allows physicians to examine patients and provide treatments and prescriptions solely through a patient’s computer or smartphone (Zuniga et al., 2019).
+The service allows women to order their birth control online and have it sent directly to their home or pharmacy.
+This study uses the theory of planned behavior to identify women’s intentions for using mail-order birth control, their attitudes to it, and the barriers they face when trying to purchase it.
+After determining these factors, we will show how telemedicine and mail-order birth control can help increase access to hormonal contraceptives.
+The study is based on a mixed-methods design and relies on responses of participants recruited from the southern and midwestern United States.
+The information gathered about these womens’ needs, attitudes to and the barriers they face indicates that mail-order birth control could be used to provide these 19.5 million women with hormonal contraceptives.
+The goal of this study is to promote women’s sexual health and access to birth control.

 Literature Review